GuitarML/TS-M1N3/README.md

 IMPORTANT: This is the MOD branch for TS-M1N3, which does not include GUI code or resources.
 Because the mod toolchain uses gcc7, you will need to modify the json module code to reference "experimental/filesystem" instead of just "filesystem", or else it won't compile.

 IMPORTANT: The instrctions used here are specific to MODEP (Patchbox OS) running on a Raspberry Pi3, and testing using [Pi-Stomp](https://github.com/TreeFallSound/pi-stomp) hardware.
-You will need to modify your build environment to match your target system in steps 2 and 3 below.
+You will need to modify your build environment to match your target system in steps 2 and 3 below if different.
 Note that Patchbox OS is based on Raspian which is a 32-bit OS, not 64-bit.

 Note: This is a prototype build process.
 Hoping to simplify this in the future.